Installation#

 pip3 install -r requirements.txt

-If you are using Mac with Apple Silicon, you need to export some environment variable before the next step:
+If you are using a Mac with Apple Silicon, export the following environment variables before compiling:

 export CFLAGS="-I/opt/homebrew/opt/libomp/include"